 In the event most or all of the banks on your Bank Priority List decline to accept any funds (or any further funds) under RJBDP, then it may be the case that little or none of your funds will sweep to banks on your Bank Priority List.
 The effect upon you may vary depending upon how much funds you have in your account and what excess funds option you have selected for your account.
 In general, however, the refusal of most or all banks on your Bank Priority List to accept any funds (or any further funds) could result in a significant limitation of the FDIC insurance that may be available to you through RJBDP.
 If you have more funds than are accepted by banks on your Bank Priority List, and the excess option you have selected is: Excess Banks, then your excess funds will sweep to an Excess Bank on your list.
-If the amount of your excess funds that sweeps to an Excess Bank is greater than applicable FDIC limits, then those funds will not be subject to either FDIC insurance or SIPC and excess SIPC coverage.
-If no Excess Bank on your list is accepting excess funds, then your excess funds will not sweep and instead will be held at RJA; in that case, those funds will be subject to SIPC and excess SIPC coverage within applicable limits, and RJA may, if permissible by law and if in compliance with eligibility criteria for CIP as established by RJA, treat those unswept funds as part of CIP, and pay you interest on those funds, subject to all terms and conditions applicable to CIP.
-CIP, then those funds will be held at RJA in CIP, subject to all terms and conditions applicable to CIP, including the payment of interest and SIPC and excess SIPC coverage within applicable limits.
+If the amount of your excess funds that sweeps to an Excess SIPC coverage.
+If no Excess Bank on your list is accepting excess funds, then your excess funds will not sweep and instead will be held at RJA; in that case, those funds will be subject to SIPC and excess SIPC coverage within applicable limits, and RJA may, if permissible by law and if in compliance with eligibility criteria for CIP as established by RJA, treat those unswept funds as part of CIP, and pay you interest on those funds, subject to CIP, including the payment of interest and SIPC and excess SIPC coverage within applicable to CIP.